rahulraghatate/beautiful-jekyll/_posts/2017-05-01-Property-Evaluation-now-at-Finger-Tips.md

 import lightgbm as lgb
 ```

-    C:\Users\rvrag\Anaconda3\lib\site-packages\sklearn\cross_validation.py:44: DeprecationWarning: This module was deprecated in version 0.18 in favor of the model_selection module into which all the refactored classes and functions are moved.
-Also note that the interface of the new CV iterators are different from that of this module.
-This module will be removed in 0.20.
-      "This module will be removed in 0.20.", DeprecationWarning)

 For Cross-validation purpose we can use cross_val_score function of Sklearn.
 However this function has not a shuffle attribut, we add then one line of code on Alexandru function, in order to shuffle the dataset prior to cross-validation